Year 1 - Ash

 Friday | Spelling test Homework to be sent home.
 New spellings and spellings book to be sent home.
 New reading book to be sent home.
 New 'reading for pleasure' book to be sent home.
 This is often a book for the adults at home to read to your child. |

-Spring 1 in Ash Class
+Summer in Ash Class

 Reading/Phonics/Spellings: